|

 predictable

-performance should be a given.
 On the front of the CF-18

 are buttons for quickly accessing various